 Climate change has become the most significant threats to coastal areas, posing serious harm to both the coastal ecosystem as well as coastal communities.
 The climate change impacts on the coastal zone includes increase in sea surface temperatures, increase in rain fall intensity, rising sea levels, increase in intensity of cyclones and storm surges.
 This in turn will impact the ecosystem and health of the dependent communities.
 The key coastal habitats such as mangrove, wetland, seagrass, estuary and coral reefs are of high importance for their functions and services like carbon management potential and increase of resource productivity for livelihood to dependent communities.
 They are vital for the food security of coastal communities in developing countries, providing nurseries and fishing grounds for artisanal fisheries.
 Hence considering all those effects it is mandatory to undertake this kind of project to build resilience among coastal ecosystems and communities through habitat recovery and improvement and sustainable livelihood development.
 Under the National Adaptation Fund for Climate Change, the captioned project is implementing successfully with a positive outcomes.

-The Project “Management and rehabilitation of coastal habitats and biodiversity for Climate Change Adaptation and Sustainable Livelihood in Gulf of Mannar, Tamil Nadu, India” was approved by the Ministry of Environment, Forests and Climate Change, Government of India, under the Grants-in-Aid component of the National Adaptation Fund for Climate Change (NAFCC) at a total cost of Rs.
-24.74 crores(2016-2020).
+The Project “Management and rehabilitation of coastal habitats and biodiversity for Climate Change Adaptation and Sustainable Livelihood in Gulf of Mannar, Tamil Nadu, India” was approved by the Ministry of Environment, Forests and Climate Change, Government of India, under the Grants-in-Aid component of the National Adaptation Fund for Climate Change (NAFCC) and administrative approval has been issued in F.No.16/28/2015-CC, GoI, MoEF&CC, Climate Change Division dated 31.12.2015, at a total cost of Rs.
+24.74 crores to be implemented in four years.

 Baseline survey: The baseline data will provide the basis for adaptation planning and implementation of the restoration and rehabilitation activities and also the eco development activities.
 Coral reef rehabilitation and Artificial Reef deployment: Both the rehabilitated reefs and the artificial reefs will not only increase the biodiversity in the area, but will also protect the islands from erosion and submergence due to sea level rise.
 Further, these areas will provide sustained livelihoods for fishermen.
 Sea grass rehabilitation: The rehabilitation of sea grass ensures habitat creation for several corals, fish and associated species which will lead to protection of islands against the impacts of climate change.
 Eco-development adaptation activities: Climate change induced impacts such as sea level rise, coastal erosion are a constant threat to fishermen communities, therefore promoting an alternate source of income will ensure a steady income and an improved standard of living among the local communities.
 Through this project, the Coastal community can adapt effectively to overcome climate change impacts.